SpongePowered/SpongeDocs/source/plugin/economy/basics.rst

 Accounts
 ========

-Accounts are used to store economy information about a specific player or other object (i.e. bank, business, entity).
+:javadoc:`org.spongepowered.api.service.economy.account.Account`\ s are used to store economy information about a specific player or other object (i.e. bank, business, entity).
 There are two account types in the Sponge Economy API:

 Virtual Accounts
 ~~~~~~~~~~~~~~~~